jveracal553/Sportify/README.md

 Dont forget to check your 'vs-code-javascript-settings'.
 Compare to .settings file in the repo.

+On VsCode install the following extensions: ESLint
+On VsCode install the following extensions: Prettier

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).